sourcerer-io/sourcerer-app/README.md

 Contributing
 ============
 We love contributions!
 Check out the [Contribution guide](https://github.com/sourcerer-io/sourcerer-app/blob/master/CONTRIBUTING.md) for more information.
-Simplest and really helpfull for the community would be contribution meta information to our [supported libraries list](https://github.com/sourcerer-io/awesome-libraries).
+Simplest and really helpful for the community would be contribution meta information to our [supported libraries list](https://github.com/sourcerer-io/awesome-libraries).
 If you an author of a library you show definitely add yours to the list or you can help to someone whose work you use.

 [![0](https://sourcerer.io/fame/sergey48k/sourcerer-io/sourcerer-app/images/0)](https://sourcerer.io/fame/sergey48k/sourcerer-io/sourcerer-app/links/0)
 [![1](https://sourcerer.io/fame/sergey48k/sourcerer-io/sourcerer-app/images/1)](https://sourcerer.io/fame/sergey48k/sourcerer-io/sourcerer-app/links/1)